How much broadband usage do I really need?

-Based on those estimates, a couple of hours of standard definition online TV a week roughly equates to 1GB so around 4GB of usage a month.
+Based on those estimates, watching a couple of hours of SD TV online each week will use up roughly 1GB, or around 4-5GB per month.

 Taking everyday usage into account too, then, we think 20GB a month is the bare minimum for streaming.

-This type of usage should be easier than most to estimate, however, as the file sizes are readily available as you download.
+This type of usage should be easier than most to estimate, however, as the file sizes are readily available as we download.

 If a household regularly uses the Internet for gaming, VoIP or both they'll need a high usage allowance or an unlimited deal.

 While VoIP data usage depends on the program we're using (Skype, Viber etc), 1GB of data can be enough for up to 40 hours of calls - if that's the only thing we're doing.